aleksandarskrbic/aleksandarskrbic.github.io/_posts/2020-04-25-power-of-akka-streams.md

 Now when we are equipped with powerful tools we examined earlier, let's refactor data processing application from [first]({% post_url 2020-04-04-akka-actors-1 %}) and the [second]({% post_url 2020-04-11-akka-actors-2 %}) article that uses Akka Actors to use Akka Streams.

 As I mentioned several times *Source* is an entry point for every topology.
-So firstly we are going to create source from the file path.
+So firstly we are going to create a source from the file path.
 Akka gives us *FileIO* component which is a container of factory methods to create sinks and sources from files.
 Let's review *fromPath* method signature.

 ```scala